-You will develop practical skills in a wide range of two and three-dimensional art materials and then focus on one or more materials of interest including drawing (pencil, colour pencil, pastel and mixed media), painting, sculpture, textiles, digital photography, printmaking (mono, lino and etching), computer aided design (Photoshop and Paint Shop Pro) etc. You will have the opportunity to work with local artists, visit local art industries and galleries.
+You will develop practical skills in a wide range of two and three-dimensional art materials and then focus on one or more materials of interest including drawing (pencil, colour pencil, pastel and mixed media), painting, sculpture, textiles, digital photography, printmaking (mono, lino and etching), computer aided design (Photoshop) etc. You will have the opportunity to work with local artists, visit local art industries and galleries.

 Art and Design develops your visual knowledge and practical skills as well as your critical understanding skills both in a spoken and written way.
-These are invaluable life skills and will help out with all careers, but especially art related ones such as animator, architect, artist, designer (computer, costume, textile, interior, landscape and web), film/TV director, hairdressing, illustrator, photographer, make-up artist, teaching, and many more.
+These are invaluable life skills and will support all careers, but especially art related ones such as animator, architect, artist, designer (computer, costume, textile, interior, landscape and web), film/TV director, hairdressing, illustrator, photographer, make-up artist, teaching, and many more.

-Mr Cullen or Ms Langhan
+Mr Cullen or Mrs Tye

-PLEASE NOTE: Students cannot take Art and Textiles together as they follow the same course.
+PLEASE NOTE: Students cannot take Art and 3D Design together as they follow the same course.